katearb/phonebook/README.md

 The realisation itself is in start.py

-The programm interacts with phonebook.db, where the data is locating.
+The programm interacts with phonebook.db, where the data is located.

 How it works and how to use it is described in phonebook using.docx.